dalexa10/Panel_method/README.md

 # Vortex Panel Method
-This is a test of a vortex panel method to characterize the airfoil aerodynamics
+Vortex panel method to characterize the airfoil aerodynamics implemented in Python.
+I can scrap airfoil coordinates from the website and characterize them aerodynamically by means of the panel method.

 Author: Darío Rodriguez